Djacem/Djacem/README.md

 - 🤝 I am open to any suggestions or help **.**

-- 👨‍💻 All my projects are available on my Portfolio [.](.)
+- 👨‍💻 All my projects are available on my Portfolio .

 - 📫 Contact me at : **djacem.madani@laplateforme.io**

-- 📄 Discover my expertise: Cybersecurity expert, specializing in data protection and attack services [.](.)
+- 📄 Discover my expertise: Cybersecurity expert, specializing in data protection and attack services .

-- ⚡ Fun fact : **Nothing makes me happier than solitude.**
+- ⚡ Fun fact : **Nothing makes me happier than solitude .**

 <h3 align="left">Connect with me:</h3>
 <p align="left">